wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Update guid in application
 - [x] Add AI retouch frames in video by user tool
 - [x] Add work with Chinese grammatical and train model to use voice clone on Chinese

-:TODO check downloads tts models on windows, maybe is bug because of symbols

 Update 1.6.0
 - [ ] Add create deepfake video by text prompts